New polymer coating for clothes may keep Covid, bacteria at bay

 "This coating could take a little bit of the worry off frontline workers to have Personal Protection Equipment with antimicrobial properties," Wright said.

-Researchers soaked fabric in a solution of a bacteria-killing polymer that contains a molecule that releases sterilizing forms of oxygen when light shines on it.
+Researchers soaked fabric in a solution of a bacteria-killing polymer which contains a molecule that releases sterilizing forms of oxygen when light shines on it.

 They then used an ultraviolet (UV) light to turn this solution to a solid, fixing the coating to the fabric.